 Areas where space heaters are used should be free of flammable liquids.
 Do not put them on easily ignitable or combustible surfaces, such as rugs or carpets, or use them to dry wet clothing.

 When using a fuel-fired space heater in an enclosed area, it is a good idea to leave a window or door partially open to allow for fresh air to enter.
 This will help prevent carbon monoxide (CO) buildup or a depletion of oxygen.
 Never take a gas-fired or kerosene heater into a confined space as the results could be deadly.

-All unvented heaters manufactured after 1983 should be equipped with an oxygen depletion sensor (ODS).
+All unvented fuel-fired heaters manufactured after 1983 should be equipped with an oxygen depletion sensor (ODS).
 The ODS will shut off a heater if it detects a reduced level of oxygen in the area where the heater is being used.